 What Is a Hazard?
-A hazard is any road condition or other road user (driver, bicyclist, pedestrian) that is a possible danger.
+A hazard is any condition which causes our trip to be unsafe.
+A road condition or other road user (driver, bicyclist, pedestrian) that is a possible danger can be a hazard.
 For example, a car in front of you is headed toward the freeway exit, but his brake lights come on and he begins braking hard.
 This could mean that the driver is uncertain about taking the off ramp.
 He might suddenly return to the highway.
 This car is a hazard.
 If the driver of the car cuts in front of you, it is no longer just a hazard; it is an emergency.